Duality and mapping tori in Heegaard Floer homology: Introduction

 \end{cor}

-The simplest example of a mapping torus is the manifold $Y\times S^1$.
-For this manifold, we can say a bit more about the mixed invariants.
-The projection map $\pi:Y\times S^1\to Y$ induces a map We say that a $\Spin^c$ structure on $Y\times S^1$ is \textit{$S^1$-invariant} if it is in the image of $\pi^*$.
-As with the analogous situation in Seiberg-Witten theory \cite{BaldridgeSWCircleActions}, the adjunction inequality gives the following:
+The simplest example of a mapping torus is $Y\times S^1$.
+In this case, the projection map $\pi:Y\times S^1\to Y$ induces a map We say that a $\Spin^c$ structure on $Y\times S^1$ is \textit{$S^1$-invariant} if it is in the image of $\pi^*$.
+Together with the adjunction inequality, Corollary~\ref{cor:mixedinvariantofactualmappingtori} gives the following: